yuuuuniii/Sales-Analysis/README.md

 ##

 ### 1.[📊 Data Collect]
-Golin collected sales data over three years from more than 20 offline stores and over 15 online channels.
+Golin collected sales data over three years from over 20 offline stores and over 15 online channels.
 This data was used to forecast the product lineup for the upcoming season.
 Additionally, customer satisfaction surveys were conducted in offline stores, and over 1,000 product reviews were collected and analyzed online.

 ##